 - Credit Score.

 Most HELOC lenders consider these factors when considering a borrower’s qualification for loan refinancing.
-They determine whether you can refinance your HELOC.
+They determine whether or not you can refinance your HELOC.

 5 Methods to Refinance a HELOC